craic/pi_power/README.md

 Try it in your configuration and if you don't need it then leave it out.

+This has been tested on these boards:

+* Raspberry Pi 2 Model B V1.1 (2014)
+* Raspberry Pi Zero v1.2 (2015)
+* Raspberry Pi 3 Model B V1.2 (2015)

 ###RasPi 3 circuit

+**NOTE** 2016/10/05 - This section was prompted by [this issue in the LiPoPi project](https://github.com/NeonHorizon/lipopi/issues/9) - but in my testing I find that the **Raspberry Pi 3 Model B V1.2** works fine with the original circuit ...

+I'm trying to resolve this but you might want to try the original circuit and if that doesn't work, try the following change.
+Sorry for any confusion...

 ![Pi3 Power On / Power Off - schematic](/images/pi_power_schematic_power_on_off_pi3.png)